 3) If you have an EU SIM card, mobile roaming is free! 📱

-4) Hungary is in the CET (Central European Time) time zone. 🕒
+4) Hungary is in the CEST (Central European Summer Time) time zone. 🕒

 Each district of Budapest has its own appeal for football fans and visitors, so we’ve broken down the city into several areas to give you a better indication of the best option for what you want to see and do.
 Budapest is certainly a budget-friendly destination, with many affordable options and a wide range of properties ranging from hostels and hotels to rental apartments and luxury choices.

 For those eager to stay close to the venue, Zugló, Budapest’s 14th district, is just a leisurely stroll from Puskás Aréna.
 This district offers plenty of architecture and monuments, with highlights including the new buildings of City Park such as the Museum of Ethnography and the House of Hungarian Music.
 You can also relax before or after the match in mineral-rich waters at the famous Széchenyi Baths.

 To be in the heart of it all, stay in the Belváros-Lipótváros area.
 Here you’ll find the neo-Gothic Hungarian Parliament Building and Széchenyi Chain Bridge.
 There are an abundance of properties located in Belváros-Lipótváros to take in the city sights before and after the final.